top of page

 • Do you do wedding flowers?

 Our customers often fall in love with Dogwood's flowers and want them for their weddings.
 As of now, we do not offer wedding florals but know other flower farms in the area that do offer wedding flowers.
-Contact us if you would like a recommendation.
+Our favorite farms that do wedding florals are Great White Farm in Burlington, White Fence Flower Co. and Briarwood Flowers in Madison.

 • Why do you have animals on your farm?